omkaarsavant/JapaJunior/README.md

 ## ✨ Features

 - **Advanced Handwriting Recognition**: Support for Hiragana, Katakana, and complex Kanji.
+- **Pixel-Perfect Canvas**: High-DPI (Retina) support with automatic resizing for precise, sharp drawing at any resolution.
 - **Multi-Character Mode**: Draw entire words or sentences with automatic character boundary detection.
 - **AI-Powered Translation**: Context-aware translations and Romaji generation using Gemini or OpenAI.
 - **Premium UI**: Sleek, responsive design with smooth animations and a focus on user experience.